Full Executive Summary

 Innovation often arrives cloaked in new partnerships.
 Agreements with content and technology suppliers might be replaced by a shared commitment to develop new content platforms for adaptive course delivery.
 Research universities can develop more agile relationships with community colleges and technical schools to improve the attainment levels.
 Accreditors and government agencies promote and reward experimentation and information sharing among peer institutions.
 Colleges can expand their boundaries by working with secondary schools to bridge the readiness gap that college and high schools both blame for decreasing levels of attainment.

 Faced with different students, a changing socioeconomic climate, learning and teaching transformed by science, and the future workforce demands for future skills, a 21st century Georgia Tech is likely to be quite different from the Georgia Tech of the 19th and 20th centuries.
 Recognizing the accelerating pace of these and other changes in higher education, the Office of the Provost formed the Commission on Creating the Next in Education (CNE) and charged it with thinking boldly and broadly about the ways in which the institution, poised to enter the second half of the 21st century, can be an even more effective innovator in education.
-Composed of nearly 70 faculty members, students, staff, and a board of external advisors, CNE has a broad charter to inquire into all aspects of the Institute that might impact Georgia Tech’s ability to prosper in a changed educational world.
+Composed of more than 50 faculty members, students, staff, and a board of external advisors, CNE has a broad charter to inquire into all aspects of the Institute that might impact Georgia Tech’s ability to prosper in a changed educational world.

 In forming the Commission, the provost asked specifically for investments in innovation that can be made today to influence future planning.
 CNE will envision, within the context of Georgia Tech’s strengths, mission, and opportunities, the technological research university of the 21st century and will recommend pilots and projects to move Georgia Tech toward that vision.
 In addressing these broad goals, the Commission will consider many of the drivers of change mentioned above: